 var nums: List[Int] = [10, 20, 30]

-from_read(nums) # immut
+from_imm(nums) # immut

 from_mut(nums) # mut

-ref is the only convention that forwards origin information
+ref is the only convention that forwards origin information unchanged.

-unchanged. read and mut create references with a fixed
+imm and mut create references with fixed mutability; var removes the

-mutability; var removes the origin relationship entirely.
+origin relationship entirely.

-mut produce clearer signatures.
+clearer signatures.

 Empty and omitted capture lists

-reference to an outer value is rejected:
+any reference to an outer value is rejected with an error about inferring the

-{} is preferred when the absence of captures is intentional;
+Prefer {} when the absence of captures is intentional.
+The explicit braces

-the explicit braces make the constraint visible at the
+make the constraint visible at the declaration.

 Mixing conventions